 Some people are night owls and would love for you to stay and play video games; others are early risers and would be blessed by a small gift of good coffee, tea, or cocoa.
 Some people feel as if everyone is avoiding them; others wish everyone would.
 Some people want a hug or someone to talk to; others do not.

 When in doubt, ask, and be ready to oblige any answer without taking offense.

 Tips for delivering sympathy meals

 - Use disposable containers to bring the meal – this keeps the recipients from having to wash and return dishes.
-Purchase simple plastic containers or foil dishes at your local discount or “dollar store”, save jars and plastic containers from store-bought foods (Costco-size containers are useful), get bulk packs of foil pans on Amazon, or include a complete set of food storage containers as a gift.
+Purchase simple plastic containers or foil dishes at your local discount or “dollar store”, save jars and plastic containers from store-bought foods (Costco-size containers are useful), get bulk packs of foil pans, or include a complete set of food storage containers as a gift.
 Be sure to note that you do not need the containers back.